-Except in rare circumstances, Dr. Vath and Dr. Wolfe do not employ drains with tummy tucks.
+Except in rare circumstances, Dr. Vath, Dr. Wolfe, and Dr. Steinwald do not employ drains with tummy tucks.
 Surgical drains are a source of discomfort and anxiety for many patients following a tummy tuck.
 In a traditional tummy tuck procedure, drains are used to prevent fluid accumulation in the "open space" created between the abdominal flap (skin and fat) and the muscle.
-Through the use of progressive tension sutures, Drs.
-Wolfe and Vath can eliminate this space, as well as securely advance the flap with tension distributed over a broader area.
+Through the use of progressive tension sutures, Dr. Vath, Dr. Wolfe, and Dr. Steinwald can eliminate this space, as well as securely advance the flap with tension distributed over a broader area.
 Patients can not feel these sutures so they are not even aware of their presence.
 After a few months, they dissolve leaving no foreign material whatsoever in the body.
 This technique prevents seroma formation (fluid build up) as there is no longer any space in which fluid can accumulate.

 There are many advantages to having a tummy tuck without drains.
 The recovery is much easier: there is no cumbersome management of tubes hanging from the body, no pain from drain sutures pulling on the skin, and no fear and possible discomfort associated with their removal.
 Additionally, because the tension is spread out rather than concentrated at the wound closure site, there is a decreased risk of other complications such as a wide or hypertrophic (raised) scarring.
-Furthermore, Drs.
-Vath and Wolfe believe that the absence of drainage tubes going through the skin after a tummy tuck reduces the risk of infection and the need for antibiotics.
+Furthermore, Dr. Vath, Dr. Wolfe, and Dr. Steinwald believe that the absence of drainage tubes going through the skin after a tummy tuck reduces the risk of infection and the need for antibiotics.

 Liposuction is usually not needed to achieve the flattest results but is often used adjunctively to address fatty excess in other areas such as the hips or thighs.